Back to Colorado

 Who It Names or Affects

-• Livestock owners who report lost or stolen animals.
+• Livestock owners who report missing animals

-• The division of brand inspection and the state board of stock inspection commissioners.
+• The division of brand inspection and the state board of stock inspection commissioners

 Terms To Know